womenhackfornonprofits/pimp-my-cause-django/pimpmycause/README.md

-# Women Hack for Non Profit - Pimp My Cause Rebuild
+# Women Hack for Non Profits - Marketing Kind (Pimp My Cause)

 ## Making changes

 #### Updating CSS
-1. Run `grunt watch`.
+1. Run `npm run build`.
 Grunt will auto-compile Sass to CSS as you make changes
 2. Reload the webpage to view changes

 #### Building
-1. Run `grunt` to manually compile CSS, uglify JS, and copy the remaining static images
+1. Run `npm run build` to compile CSS, uglify JS, and copy the remaining static images
 2. Reload the webpage to view changes